 Keyword resources:

 Your podcast title is the overarching title of your show.
-Selecting your podcast title can be a daunting task but with the right strategy and creativity in mind, you’ll select the perfect name.
+Selecting your podcast title can be a daunting task but with the right strategy and creativity in mind (and maybe a bit of help from your podcast agency), you’ll select the perfect name.

 There are a few tips we have for selecting your podcast title:

 And finally, try to add a relevant and valuable keyword to your title.
-For example, I did a quick search in Google for “digital marketing podcast” and here are my results:
+For example, I did a quick search on Google for “digital marketing podcast” and here are my results:

 As you can see, only one podcast out of nine of them doesn’t contain the word “marketing” in the title.
 Every other podcast has some variation of the keyword “marketing” whether it’s “digital marketing” “online marketing” or just “marketing.”